For information on becoming a certified forest therapy guide please go here

 Should you wish to learn more about facilitating nature connection through these models there will be an opportunity in 2020 to apprentice with the leadership team.
 If you feel very competent in the content of the series of one weekend but would like to take the other weekends and gain the certificate of competency please contact me and we can discuss this (for example you are a forest therapy guide).

-Heart & Soul Session - Exploring Forest Therapy
+Day 1: Heart & Soul as a Gateway - Exploring Forest Therapy

 Using sensory restoration to return us to a state of deep nature connection, creating a state of relaxation in the body, inner clarity and communication with the natural world around us.
 Through a series of invitations we will move through the archetypal journey of a forest therapy session, returning to the parasympathetic nervous system and experiencing our inherent connection as a species of Mother Earth.